Good and Bad Reasons to Tap Home Equity in 2026

 Borrowing More Than You Need

 If you’re approved for more than you actually need, don’t feel obligated to use it all.
-Taking extra “just in case” opens the door to overspending—and you’ll still pay interest on the full amount with a home equity loan.
+Taking extra “just in case” opens the door to overspending—and with a home equity loan, you’ll pay interest on the full amount regardless of what you use.

 For HELOCs, make sure your draw plan includes early principal payments.
-Waiting until the repayment phase can create payment shock when interest-only payments jump.
+Waiting until the repayment phase can create payment shock when interest-only payments jump significantly.

 Credit Score Blind Spots